bhourahine/sparseGrid/README.md

 # sparseGrid
-Some routines for sparse grids
+Some routines for Smolyak-type sparse grids